-Board Sponsor: Flo Panel Coates, Director of Nursing John Kennedy, Deputy Director of Nursing/

-Monitoring: Quality and Safety Committee

-In this following section we report on statements relating to the quality of NHS services provided as stipulated in the regulations.
+Board Sponsor: Flo Panel Coates, Director of Nursing Implementation Lead: John Kennedy, Deputy Director of Nursing/ Monitoring: Quality and Safety Committee In this following section we report on statements relating to the quality of NHS services provided as stipulated in the regulations.

-The content is common to all providers so that the accounts can be comparable between organisations and provides assurance that MTW's Board has reviewed and engaged in national initiatives which link strongly to quality improvement.
+The content is common to all providers so that the accounts can be comparable between organisations and provides assurance that Maidstone & Tunbridge Wells NHS Trust Board has reviewed and engaged in national initiatives which link strongly to quality improvement.